Tarik Skubal: International career

-Pitch selection
+Pitching style

-Skubal throws both four-seam and sinking two-seam fastballs, each averaging around 96 miles per hour, with his four-seam fastball having reached as fast as 102.7 mph.
-His off-speed pitches include a slider that averages 88 mph, with an occasional "turbo slider" reaching as high as 96 mph.
+Skubal throws both four-seam and sinking two-seam fastballs, each averaging around 96 mph, with his four-seam fastball having reached as fast as 102.7 mph.
+His off-speed pitches include a slider that averages 88 mph, with an occasional "turbo slider" reaching as high as 95 mph.
 Since 2023, his best and most used off-speed pitch is a changeup that averages 86 mph with an elite seam-shifted wake, generating the lowest contact rate (55.3%) and highest chase rate (41.2%) of all his pitches.
-MLB.com calls Skubal's changeup "the most valuable pitch in baseball," due to its league-leading +25 run value.
-In 2025, it was the hardest changeup to hit (.156 batting average against) in the majors, and had the second highest whiff rate (47.0%).
+Compared to most changeups, which almost always break straight downward, Skubal throws the pitch in a way that causes the seams of the baseball to catch the air in just the right way to make the ball move unpredictably.
+MLB.com called Skubal's changeup "the most valuable pitch in baseball," due to its league-leading +25 run value.
+In 2025, it was the hardest changeup to hit in the major leagues (.156 batting average against), and had the second highest whiff rate (47.0%).
 He also occasionally throws a knuckle curve that averages 77 mph.